edsu/wikidata_suggest/README.md

 `wikidata_suggest` is a simple command line tool for interactively reconciling your data against [Wikidata](https://wikidata.org).
-Once you've installed it you will get a command line tool `wd` for querying Wikidata, which lets you do
+Once you've installed it you will get a command line tool `wd`:
-this:

 ![](http://edsu.github.io/wikidata_suggest/images/screenshot1.png)

-If nothing is found at Wikidata `wd` will go and look for a Wikipedia result in the first page of results at Google, and give you an opportunity to use that instead.
+If nothing is found at Wikidata `wd` will automatically go and look for a Wikipedia result in the first page of results at Google, and give you an opportunity to use that instead.

 ![](http://edsu.github.io/wikidata_suggest/images/screenshot2.png)